 Build-to-Order Glass Aquarium System

-Finally... a build to order aquarium system that allows you to choose what configuration you want based on your specific needs.
-And, with our free delivery and refundable moving kits, even the largest aquariums can be easy to install in your home or office.
+Finally a build to order aquarium system that allows you to choose what configuration you want based on your specific needs!
+With our free aquarium delivery and refundable aquarium moving kits, even the largest aquariums can be easy to install in your home or office.